ramenmaker1/filemanagerrepo/README.md

 - Communication site creation leverages SharePoint's `_api/SPSiteManager/Create`; configure `SHAREPOINT_HOST` with your tenant hostname (for example `https://contoso.sharepoint.com`).
 - Share link expiration is subject to tenant policies; the service requests the provided `expiresAt`, but SharePoint may override it.
 - Catalog page composition uses a simplified text web part — extend `catalog.ts` for richer layouts.
+- OAuth client credentials flow is implemented manually with Redis-backed caching (55 minute TTL) and an automatic fallback circuit breaker after repeated failures.
+Redis is optional but strongly recommended for multi-instance deployments.
 - Never upload Git repositories or `.env` files to SharePoint/OneDrive; keep code in GitHub and sync references via the Catalog page.